irtyamine/Node---Selenium---Web-Driver/README.md

 # NODE Branding Tool API
-A sample API that access https://www.namecheckr.com if username or domain is available.
+A sample API that access https://www.namecheckr.com if username or domain is available using selenium webdriver

 ## How to use
 After cloning do NPM install. <br>